Smooth West Midlands: Station format

 Smooth West Midlands plays middle-of-the-road, adult contemporary music, aimed at listeners aged 35 and over.
 It had few similarities to its predecessor.
 Some of the specialist shows from the Saga days survived initially, but were gradually replaced with a more contemporary format.

 Smooth's initial slogan Your Life, Your Music, which was used on Saga stations, was modified to Love Life, Love Music to enhance Smooth's promise to play the best choice of music from the previous four decades.
 The music policy at Smooth ranged from the late '60s right up to the present date, with a heavy focus on easy listening songs.
 On 1 March 2014, a new slogan Your Relaxing Music Mix was introduced.
 This was replaced by a new tagline, Always the Best Music, as part of a wider Smooth brand refreshment in January 2023.

 Programming

-Local programming is produced and broadcast from Global's Birmingham studios from 6-10am with Smooth Breakfast with Nigel Freshman on weekdays.
-All networked programming originates from Global's London headquarters, including The Smooth Drive Home with Angie Greaves.
+As of 22 February 2025, programming is broadcast and produced from Global's London headquarters, or studios in Birmingham and Manchester.

 News

-Global's Newsroom broadcasts hourly regional news bulletins from 6 am – 7 pm on weekdays and 6 am – noon on weekends.
+Global's Newsroom broadcasts hourly regional news bulletins from 6 am – 7 pm on weekdays and 6 am – 4pm on weekends.
 The Birmingham newsroom also produces bulletins for Capital Midlands and Heart West Midlands.

 National news updates air hourly from Global's London headquarters at all other times.